 Let’s dive right in.

 You need to know exactly what your product costs before you can even think of pricing it and figuring out your net profit margin.
-Knowing this can help improve sales management, further positioning your business for more profits.
+To put it another way, you need to have a clear idea of your cost to profit ratio.

 There are essentially two types of costs in running a business – fixed costs and variable costs.